 So what are you waiting for?
 Give a call.
 Let us help you to be a maker, a creator and do what you love to do!

-- Learn from nationally recognized instructor Bill Forst
+- Learn from award winning instructors Bill Forst

 - Access to nationally renowned Shafer Art Gallery

-Whatever your educational or career aspirations, Barton has a program for you.
-You can choose to specialize in graphic design, education, photography, ceramics, painting, drawing, interior design or sculpture in programs designed to prepare you to transfer to a four-year college or art institute.
+Barton has a program for you.
+You can choose to specialize in digital graphic design, education, photography, ceramics, painting and drawing.
+These Art Program Emphasis areas are designed to prepare you to transfer to a four-year college or art institute.

-Regardless of which way you go, Barton offers you an affordable, quality jump on your educational or professional goals.
+Regardless of which way you go, Barton offers you an affordable, quality jump-start on your educational or professional goals.
 Scholarships and departmental awards are also available.

 Liberal Arts and Sciences Curriculum Guides

 The Art curriculum offers you the opportunity to develop your skills in personal expression and creative sensitivity through studies in various fine and applied artistic disciplines.
 The art department curriculum is constructed around the philosophy that awareness in the visual arts is developed by experiencing a solid foundation based on courses in areas of two and three-dimensional art, a variety of different media and techniques, and various digital imaging and computer applications.
 Interwoven into this course of study is the fostering of critical thinking abilities.

 The Art curriculum is open to students interested in art and culture and provides a course of study leading to an Associate in Arts Degree.
 This curriculum is a general guide if plan to pursue a Bachelor’s Degree of Art or Bachelor’s of Fine Arts Degree at a college or university.
 Your advisor will help you plan courses that will meet the specific requirements of your transfer school.

 2018-2020 Curriculum Guides: Students who enrolled in their program prior to Fall 2020 should use should use the following Curriculum Guide.